-As an initial matter, given the large number of countries that export softwood lumber and softwood lumber products to the United States, we concluded that it was impractical to identify and report subsidy information for every country that exports softwood lumber or softwood lumber products to the United States.
-Instead, in order to provide a report that reflects subsidies which may be more likely to have a significant impact on the U.S. softwood lumber industry, we analyzed U.S. imports of softwood lumber and softwood lumber products to determine which countries were the largest exporters of such products to the United States.
-As a result, we include in this report subsidies provided by those countries with exports accounting for at least one percent of total U.S. imports of softwood lumber by quantity, as classified under Harmonized Tariff Schedule code 4407.1001,2 during the period July 1 through December 31, 2008.
-Official U.S. import data published by the United States International Trade Commission Tariff and Trade DataWeb indicate that imports of softwood lumber from Canada, Chile, and Germany each account for at least one percent of U.S. imports of softwood lumber products during that time period.
+As an initial matter, given the large number of countries that export softwood lumber and softwood lumber products to the United States, we concluded that it was untenable to find subsidy information for every country that exports softwood lumber or softwood lumber products to the United States.
+Instead, in order to provide a report that reflects subsidies which have significant impact on the U.S. softwood lumber industry, we analyzed U.S. imports of softwood lumber and softwood lumber products to determine which countries were the largest exporters of such products to the United States.
+As a result, we include in this report subsidies provided by those countries with exports accounting for at least one percent of total U.S. imports of softwood lumber by quantity, as classified under Harmonized Tariff Schedule code 4407.1001. during the period January 1 through June 30, 2009.
+Official U.S. import data published by the United States International Trade Commission Tariff and Trade DataWeb indicate that exports of softwood lumber from Brazil, Canada, Chile, Germany, and Sweden each account for at least one percent of U.S. imports of softwood lumber products during that time period.
 Therefore, this report covers subsidies on softwood lumber or softwood lumber products provided by these countries.